UWCNuclear/xia4MANDELA/README.md

 ISOLDE Decay Station code to convert the raw data produced by the Pixie-16 digitizers into ROOT format : https://github.com/rlica/xia4ids

-#  How to acquire data with POLL2
+#  How to acquire data with POLL2 in list mode

 **Step 1.** Place the .set parameter file (example attached above) in the "acq" directory.